 My professors always had their door open.
 I never had a professor or faculty member refuse me a meeting.
 They were always available to help answer questions, to provide additional study materials, and they really inspired me to challenge myself to learn science and medicine at the highest level.

-What advice would you give someone who was considering earning their post back pre med at University College?
+What advice would you give someone who was considering earning their post-baccalaureate pre-med certificate at University College?

 Make sure that it's something you want to do.
 Before I applied to the program, I wanted to make sure that I was serious enough to do it, so I actually took the first semester of organic chemistry before I even applied to the program.
 Through the course, I decided I was ready to start, and I'm glad I did that because I needed to know that medicine was the main and singular thing that I wanted to pursue as a career.
 It can be a long process of science courses and test preparation, but the program has been so enriching and rewarding.